Frequently Asked Questions

 We do not currently offer "transfers".
 You must pay the fare for each bus you board (have exact change ready).

-Lastly, we cannot guarantee connections with other services such as the Downeaster, C&J, or Greyhound.
+Lastly, we cannot guarantee connections with other services such as the Amtrak Downeaster, C&J, East West Express or Greyhound.
 Those services are scheduled on their own priorities and it is impossible for COAST to keep our schedules coordinated with theirs at all times.
-It is the responsibility of the passenger to plan ahead for such connections.
+It is the responsibility of the passenger to plan ahead for such connections (as most will not hold up their own services for our buses).

 Infant strollers are allowed onboard the bus.
 However, it is best if you plan to carry your child on your lap during the ride.
 Strollers should be folded up and tucked in between or underneath seats.
 Strollers cannot be left in the aisle, or in the doorway.